dodoni/dodoni.github.io/BasicMathLibrary.md

 ```

  **SpecialFunction**
-Provides [Special functions](http://en.wikipedia.org/wiki/List_of_mathematical_functions), i.e.  mathematical functions with specific names, as for example erf(x) (error function), ,,1,,F,,1,, (Hypergeometric function) etc. The assembly `Dodoni.BasicMathLibrary` does not contain implementations for special functions, except for the (inverse) cumulative distribution function of the Standard normal distribution which is accessible via the class `StandardNormalDistribution` only.
-Use the [Managed Extensibility Framework](http___en.wikipedia.org_wiki_Managed_Extensibility_Framework) (MEF) as described above to dynamically link to some external mathematical library that implements `SpecialFunction.ILibrary`.
-The assembly [Dodoni.MathLibrary](MathLibrary) contains a partial implementation of this interface.
+Provides [Special functions](http://en.wikipedia.org/wiki/List_of_mathematical_functions), i.e.  mathematical functions with specific names, as for example erf(x)
+(error function), <sub>1</sub>F<sub>1</sub> (Hypergeometric function) etc.
+The assembly `Dodoni.BasicMathLibrary` does not contain implementations for special functions, except for the (inverse) cumulative distribution
+function of the Standard normal distribution which is accessible via the class `StandardNormalDistribution` only.
+Use the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/index)(MEF) as described above to dynamically
+link to some external mathematical library that implements `SpecialFunction.ILibrary`.

 ``` csharp
  SpecialFunction.PrimitiveIntegral.Erf(x);